 Here are some helpful tips on using the best leg press form and technique:

 - Keep your back flat against the pad of the machine throughout the exercise.

-- Unless performing calf raises (more on that later), make sure both feet are fully on the platform.
+- Make sure both feet are fully on the platform.

-- Inhale as you bring the platform down and exhale as you push out.
+- Inhale as you bring the platform down and exhale as you push out through your heels.

-- Perform slow, steady reps.
+- Perform slow, steady, and controlled reps.
 Don’t “bang out” reps by trying to press out as fast as possible.

 - Control the descent of the platform.
 Don’t let it drop.

 - Keep your knees slightly bent at the extension of each rep. Don’t lock your knees.

 - When adding weight plates to the machine, always add the same amount of weight to both sides.

 There is no secret that leg press exercises target the muscles in your lower half and help you build a strong foundation.
 Of course, different leg press variations target some muscles more than others, but the standard leg press works nearly all the muscle groups in your legs.
 The key leg press muscles worked are the:

 In addition to strengthening each of the above muscle groups, leg press workouts also help to strengthen your knee and hip joints.
 By minimizing the stress on your lower back, leg press workouts offer many benefits with few drawbacks.

 THE BENEFITS OF USING A LEG PRESS MACHINE